jig/lisp/README.md

 - Project compatible with GitHub CodeSpaces.
 Press `.` on your keyboard and you are ready to deploy a CodeSpace with mal in it
 - `(trace expr)` to trace the `expr` code
 - `(assert expr & optional-error)` asserts expression is not `nil` nor `false`, otherwise it success returning `nil`
-- Error are decorated with line numbers
+- Errors are decorated with line numbers

 # Test file specs